Adnuntius/documentation/other-useful-information/identification-and-privacy/README.md

 [user-identification.md](user-identification.md)
 {% endcontent-ref %}

-This page describes how Adnuntius as a TCF2 certified vendor processes consent:
+This page describes how Adnuntius uses the IAB Europe Transparency & Consent Framework version 2 (TCF2) to check for permission to use personal data:

 {% content-ref url="consent-processing-tcf2.md" %}
 [consent-processing-tcf2.md](consent-processing-tcf2.md)